 Areas of Academic Interest:

-Social Exclusion, social inequality, dignity and livelihood issues with special reference to Dalits, Adivasis, NT-DNT, and other Marginalized Sections in Indian.
+social exclusion, social inequality, dignity, livelihood issues with special reference to Dalits, Adivasis, NT-DNT and other marginalized sections in Indian,

 Dalit empowerment, social movements in India and the philosophy of Ambedkarism

-10. Darokar Shaileshkumar (2005) – Socio-Economic Status of Scavengers Engaged in Practice of Manual Scavenging in Maharashtra, Indian Journal of Social Work, 66 (2), April
+7. Shaileshkumar Darokar (2005) – Socio-Economic Status of Scavengers Engaged in Practice of Manual Scavenging in Maharashtra, Indian Journal of Social Work, 66 (2), April

-2. Shaileshkumar Darokar – 'Ambedkar's Vision of a New Social Order in India', in Sanjay Prasad, Shailendra Thakur and Ravi Saxena (Eds.)
+1. Shaileshkumar Darokar – 'Ambedkar's Vision of a New Social Order in India', in Sanjay Prasad, Shailendra Thakur and Ravi Saxena (Eds.)
 Relocating Dr. Ambedkar: Nation, State, Civil Society and Constitution, Prabhat Prakashan, New Delhi.
-(Forthcoming).

 Research projects undertaken: (independent/jointly)

 1. “Socio-Anthropological Study of Gowari Community of Maharashtra”, commissioned by Tribal Development Department, Govt. of Maharashtra.
-(On-going, November 2017 – April 2019)
+(Completed - October 2020).

 2. “Socio-Anthropological Study of Dhangar Community of Maharashtra”, commissioned by Tribal Development Department, Govt. of Maharashtra.
 (Completed - August 2018)

-2.“Baseline Survey of Conservancy Workers of Municipal Corporation of Greater Mumbai”, under the collaborative Mission Garima of MCGM and Tata Trusts, Mumbai.
-(Project Director) (Completed, December 2015)
+3.“Baseline Survey of Conservancy Workers of Municipal Corporation of Greater Mumbai”, under the collaborative Mission Garima of MCGM and Tata Trusts, Mumbai.
+(Completed, December 2015)

-4.Enhancement of Human Development Parameters Among Project Affected Persons: An Impact Assessment Study in New Gautum Nagar, Govandi, Mumbai, sponsored by ACJP, an NGO based in Mumbai, (completed and submitted report March 2012)
+5.Enhancement of Human Development Parameters Among Project Affected Persons: An Impact Assessment Study in New Gautum Nagar, Govandi, Mumbai, sponsored by ACJP, an NGO based in Mumbai, (Completed, March 2012)

-6.“Socio-Economic, Educational and Cultural Development of Matang Samaj in Maharashtra”, (study sponsored by government of Maharashtra and completed in February 2008).
+6.“Socio-Economic, Educational and Cultural Development of Matang Samaj in Maharashtra”, (study sponsored by the Government of Maharashtra.
+(Completed, February 2008).
 (Project Director Prof. A. Ramaiah )

-6.Study on “Livelihoods, Employment & Sustainable Development: An Initiative Towards Improving Skills and Employability”.
-Sponsored by Confederation of Indian Industry (CII), Feb.
-2006, (Project Director Prof. R. C. Datta)
+7.Study on “Livelihoods, Employment & Sustainable Development: An Initiative Towards Improving Skills and Employability”.
+Sponsored by Confederation of Indian Industry (CII), February 2006, (Project Director Prof. R. C. Datta)

-7.“Study of Practice of Manual Scavenging in the State of Gujarat”, for Gujarat Safai Kamdar Vikas Nigam, Government of Gujarat, August, 2006 (jointly with Dr. H. Beck)
+8.“Study of Practice of Manual Scavenging in the State of Gujarat”, for Gujarat Safai Kamdar Vikas Nigam, Government of Gujarat, August 2006. (jointly with Dr. H. Beck)

-8.“Study of Practice of Manual Scavenging and socio-economic profile of Manual Scavengers in Maharashtra”, for Mahatma Phule Backward Class Development Corporation, (Government of Maharashtra), January 2005 (jointly with Dr. H. Beck)
+9.“Study of Practice of Manual Scavenging and socio-economic profile of Manual Scavengers in Maharashtra”, for Mahatma Phule Backward Class Development Corporation, (Government of Maharashtra), January 2005. (jointly with Dr. H. Beck)

-9.“Impact Assessment of Initial Phase of MMRDA Resettlement Implementations”, sponsored by MMRDA and World Bank, 2003 (Project Director- Prof. R. N. Sharma)
+10.“Impact Assessment of Initial Phase of MMRDA Resettlement Implementations”, sponsored by MMRDA and World Bank, 2003.
+(Project Director- Prof. R. N. Sharma)